There are a lot of skills it's important to learn as a knitter, and being able to knit in the round is one of them.

 - Work next 3 rows in Stockinette Stitch.

 - Next row, *knit 2 together.
-Repeat form * across.
+Repeat from * across.

 - Bind off, leaving a long tail when you cut yarn.